-- 4. If required, remove the secondary filter (6) by pulling on the tabs (6A).
-Take care to avoid dislodging dust from the filter. - 5.
-Dispose of the old filters according to local environmental regulations. - 6.
+- 4. If required, remove the secondary filter (8) by pulling on the tabs (8A).
+Take care to avoid dislodging dust from the filter. - NOTE: Replace the secondary filter (8) every third time the primary filters (7) are replaced. - 5.
+Do not clean or reuse the filters.
+Dispose of them according to local environmental regulations. - 6.
 Using a clean damp cloth, wipe clean the inside of the cover, the sealing surfaces, and the inside of the air cleaner housing.
-These areas must be clean and free of grease and loose contaminants. - Inspect the new filters, especially the sealing areas.
+These areas must be clean and free of grease and loose contaminants. - 7.
+Inspect the new filters, especially the sealing areas.
 Never install damaged filters.